 “Dear Bharthari, snakes are alright in the baskets of the snake charmers.
-Similarly, this snake of wine is alright in the bottle of the doctor.
+Similarly, this snake of wine is right in the doctor's bottle.
 You are a seeker of Nam.
 This wine is poison and deception for you.”

 “Deception?
 I don’t understand…”

 “The first deception is riches and passions.
 The second deception is intoxication.
 Intoxication may be of liquor, opium, or hashish.
 Under its influence, one does not understand what one is really doing.
-It is a state of mind that brings temporary joy, but in reality, it is taking one to a state of semi-consciousness.”
+It is a state of mind that brings temporary joy, but in reality, it takes one to a semi-conscious state.”

 “But the joy and elation that I get from drinking, I do not get from anything else,” interrupted Bharthari.

 “If you go near a lamp, you get light.
 If you go near the fire, you get warmth.
 If you go near the life-giving Creator, you experience true living.
 Not this semi-consciousness state that you are experiencing.”

 “What you say may be true, but how do I feel real joy?”

 “Bharthari, you are a seeker of Truth.
 Give up this worthless habit of liquor and search for the Nectar that comes from Nam.
 Nam is bliss.
 Intoxication from liquor is not bliss; it is not serenity.
 Don’t ever think that the exhilaration that you experience when you drink liquor is like the bliss of Nam.”

 “I confess I hear divine mystic music after a little drink.”